danielmapar/AIProgramming/README.md

         * This is also not to say that tidy data is the only useful form that data can take.
 In fact, as you work with a dataset, you might need to summarize it in a non-tidy form in order to generate appropriate visualizations.
 You'll see one example of this in the bivariate plotting lesson, where categorical counts need to put into a matrix form in order to create a heat map.

     * Bar charts for qualitative variables
+        * Quantitative data analysis, which deals with numbers.
+        * Qualitative data analysis, which deals with text or pictures.
         * ![qualitative_variables](./images/qualitative_variables.PNG)
         * ![qualitative_variables2](./images/qualitative_variables2.PNG)
         * ![nominal_data](./images/nominal_data.PNG)